pascallin/deco-brick-rpc/README.md

 # deco-brick-ms
-rpc micro-service framework for typescript
+A simple、quick-start rpc micro-service framework

 ## Concept
 Only `grpc` is avaliable now.